msztolcman/subst/README.rst

 subst
 =====

-``subst`` is simple utility to replace one string into another in given list of files.
+``subst`` is simple utility to replace one string (or expression) into another in given list of files.

 If you like this tool, just `say thanks <https://saythanks.io/to/msztolcman>`__.